Pehr August Peterson: Career

 Peterson set off on his own to work in Wisconsin in lumber camps and sawmills, as well as in Chicago as a bookkeeper.
 He later put himself through business college.
 In 1875, he moved back to Rockford and began his career in the city's growing furniture industry.
-By the early 1890s Rockford was the second-greatest furniture-manufacturing city in the United States (Grand Rapids, Michigan, was number one), with over two dozen companies, and P.A. directed over a quarter of them.
+By the early 1890s Rockford was the second-greatest furniture-manufacturing city in the United States (Grand Rapids, Michigan, was number one), with over two dozen companies, and Peterson directed over a quarter of them.
 He branched into leadership of several machine tool and other manufacturers, into banking, and in his later years even founded a department store.

 Rockford Union Furniture Company was organized in 1876.
-Pehr August Peterson was elected company secretary because he could keep books.
+Peterson was elected company secretary because he could keep books.
 John Erlander served as president, and his brother-in-law Jonas Peters served as treasurer-manager.
 Rockford Union Furniture Company was a cooperative association, with members helping to raise the initial capital for the business.
 It was the first of twenty-five area furniture factories that were formed as cooperatives.

 When the Union Furniture plant burned down in August 1889, Peterson built another factory a mile away.
 By 1892 seven of twenty-five Rockford furniture companies were directed by Peterson.
 The Panic of 1893 hit Rockford hard, resulting in the closure of twenty-seven factories in one day alone, including many Swedish-American furniture factories.
-P.A. himself went broke trying to keep his many interests afloat but turned down advice to declare bankruptcy.
+Peterson himself went broke trying to keep his many interests afloat but turned down advice to declare bankruptcy.
 Instead, the former multicompany president worked at sales for a furniture firm just to keep steady income rolling in.
-By 1896 P.A. had repaid so much of his debt that the old creditors started to return businesses to his leadership and ownership.
+By 1896 Peterson had repaid so much of his debt that the old creditors started to return businesses to his leadership and ownership.

-From this point P.A.'s trajectory upward was virtually uninterrupted, and he became the most important figure in Rockford's industrial, commercial, and civic development for the next 31 years.
-Altogether, P.A. would come to own stock in fifty Rockford-based companies.
+From this point Peterson's trajectory upward was virtually uninterrupted, and he became the most important figure in Rockford's industrial, commercial, and civic development for the next 31 years.
+Altogether, Peterson would come to own stock in fifty Rockford-based companies.
 He was one of the founders of the Swedish Building and Loan Association.
 Peterson served as president of Sundstrand Corporation.
 His diverse interests included Rockford Drop Forge, Rockford Class Bending Works, Rockford Life Insurance, Rockford Mitre Box, Mechanics' Machine, Haddorff Piano, Mechanics Tool, National Lock and Free Sewing Machine.

-In 1911, in response to a great need for more healthcare services, Rockford's Swedish-American community, under the leadership of P.A.
-Peterson, decided to build a new hospital on the East Side.
+In 1911, in response to a great need for more healthcare services, Rockford's Swedish-American community, under the leadership of Peterson, decided to build a new hospital on the East Side.
 (Most of Rockford's Swedes, including Peterson, were Lutherans who lived on the East Side, which had only the Roman Catholic St. Anthony's Hospital.)
 Peterson was the chairman of the board of trustees of Swedish American Hospital when it finally opened its doors on July 17, 1918 (construction had been slowed by the Great War), and served in this capacity until June 23, 1919.